mcmayer/stackexchange-analysis/README.md

 containing the following statistics for each site:

 - Number of users
-- Number of questions asked
+- Number of question
-- Number of questions answered
+- Number of answers
-- Percentage of questions answered
+- Percentage of questions marked as answered

 ## Motivation ##
 Stackexchange ([http://stackexchange.com/](http://stackexchange.com/)) was